 What my “advisors” meant was that I was holding my baby way too much.
 And as a result, my newborn girl would get used to constantly being comforted and expect it.
 Soon, I would have a child dependent on me for the most basic level of comfort.
+Was this true?

-So can you Spoil a Baby?
+Can you Spoil a Baby?

 So, you can spoil your baby; it’s just not the way you would think

 Taking the immense amount of research on the attachment theory into account, spoiling a baby is possible – just not in the way the old wives tale would have us believe.
 An infant or young child who comes to expect their parent for security – one that has been held, hugged, and soothed often – actually becomes more independent.
 These young children start to view their caregivers as a secure base.
 Because they know their parents will be there when they need them, these kids feel empowered to venture out into their environment and, eventually, the world.
 Conversely, a parent who backs away from their child when their child needs them creates insecurity and uncertainty.
 These young children are reportedly less independent and competent.

 And so, spoiling your baby is possible.
 And, it does become possible based on the frequency we respond to their cries and the amount we hold them.
 It’s just the reverse of what the old wives would have us believe.
 Not holding and responding to our children is proven to do more harm than help.
 Responding, holding and consoling our babies is, in fact, the best way to parent during this tender age.